saver1123/git-practice/README.md

 # git-practice
-A repo for me to practice git operations.
+A repo for myself to practice git operations.